DarkReaper231/BleachHack/README.md

 ## Recommended Mods

-Here are some nice to have mods that are compatible with DarkHack (aka BleachHack), none of these require Fabric API.
+Here are some nice to have mods that are compatible with BleachHack, none of these require Fabric API.

 ### [Multiconnect](https://github.com/Earthcomputer/multiconnect) or [ViaFabric](https://github.com/ViaVersion/ViaFabric)
 Mods that allows you to connect to any 1.12-1.19 server from a 1.19 client.